swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/conclusion.md

 Proceed to
 [Part 3 - Serve and deploy](../part-3-serve-and-deploy/introduction.md) to learn
-how to serve your model in production and deploy it to Kubernetes.
+how to serve your model in production, deploy it to Kubernetes, and run experiments on a shared TensorBoard dashboard in the cloud.

 **Stopping here?**